ParadoxGameConverters/paradoxGameConverters/Data_Files/ReadMe.txt

 An (incomplete) list of those who contributed effort to this mammoth undertaking

 Idhrendur	- Project Lead
-Ztaesek		- Helpful Guy
+Ztaesek		- Programming, Data Files
-TheSpartanD	- Other Helpful Guy
+TheSpartanD	- Data Files

  - AND ALL THE OTHERS WHO GAVE THEIR INPUT ON THE FORUM -